Conchita Cintrón: Later years

-In Portugal at Quinta do Índio, near Setúbal, Conchita dedicated herself to writing her memoirs, to journalism - being the Portuguese correspondente of several Latin American newspapers and the breeding of dogs primarily Portuguese Pointers with great success.
+In Portugal at Quinta do Índio, near Setúbal, Conchita dedicated herself to writing her memoirs, to journalism - being the Portuguese correspondent of several Latin American newspapers and the breeding of dogs primarily Portuguese Pointers with great success.

 In the early sixties the success of Quinta do Índio dogs caught the eye of Vasco Bensaúde, businessman, shipowner and dog breeder who had started 30 years earlier to save the Portuguese Water Dog from extinction in his Algarbiorum kennel.
 Not having heirs interested in the kennel, Bensaúde bequeathed it to Conchita Cintrón in 1967.
 Having registered the kennel with the name Al-Gharb, Conchita, taking advantage of her extensive contacts in North American high-society publicized the breed in the US with great success.

 In 1975 and as a consequence of the 25th of April Revolution, Quinta do Índio was occupied by workers and radical leftist supporters who drove out the family.
 Of the 32 existing water dogs only 15 were rescued 6 months later but in such a bad condition that all had to be euthanized.
 With the occupation of the property, Cintrón and family left Portugal and went into exile in Mexico until the end of the eighties.

 Cintrón died on February 17, 2009, from cardiac arrest in Lisbon, Portugal.
 She was buried in Trajouce, near Lisbon.